TryGhost/Starter/README.md

-# Ghost Starter Theme
+# AI-blog Theme

-A starter framework for Ghost themes!
-Click **Use this template** to create a copy of this repo for everything you need to get started developing a custom Ghost theme.
+AI-blog is a modern Ghost theme powered by Tailwind CSS, created by Romain AI and based on the original Ghost Starter Theme by Ghost Foundation.

-&nbsp;
+This theme is designed for AI-powered blogs and content creators.
+Forked and customized from the Starter theme.

 ## First time using a Ghost theme?